 PDs and MDs

 The musical decisions of what to play at a radio station are ultimately made by its Program Directors and Music Directors.
 The PD is usually responsible for the big picture of the station overall while the MD is usually responsible for individual shows and programs, though that can vary.
 These people are responsible for shaping the musical identity of the station and understanding what its listeners will find appealing.
-PDs and MDs will review the pile of new music they recieve and make decisions at a weekly music meeting.
+PDs and MDs will review the pile of new music they receive and make decisions at a weekly music meeting.
 The job of the radio promoter is to convince these people to take a chance on a new song.
-It is a difficult job that requires an ability to work well with people and understand their needs.
+It is a difficult job that requires an ability to work well with people and understand their needs

 Tracking & Research